-Performance as Public Practice curriculum includes a variety of core courses as well as electives within and outside the department.
+The Performance as Public Practice curriculum includes a variety of core courses as well as electives within and outside the department.
 Interdisciplinary coursework is encouraged.
-The program admits approximately five to seven candidates into the program each year.
-The program offers three degrees: M.A., M.F.A. and Ph.D.
+The program admits approximately five to seven applicants each year and offers three degrees: M.A., M.F.A. and Ph.D.

 Students with only an undergraduate degree must apply to either the M.A. or the M.F.A. degree program; an M.A. or M.F.A. is required for admission directly to the Ph.D.
 Students who finish the M.A. or the M.F.A. program may apply to continue on to the Ph.D. program; decided on a case-by-case basis.
 All students in our program take specific core courses, but emphasis is placed on interdisciplinarity by requiring a variety of elective courses within and outside our department and at least one practice-focused course.
 Students determine their own research foci and goals in collaboration with their advisor and the faculty.

 Sample of Curriculum

 This course examines the confluence of art and feminism through an investigation of Black feminist theory and the cultural production of Black women.
 Students develop their own understanding of a Black feminist aesthetic and apply that aesthetic to the development of performance pieces.
 The performances will be based on Chamber Theatre adaptions of prose fiction, the use of Jazz Aesthetic and Black feminist theories.

 Choreographing Gender, Dancing Desire